-Pohnpei is often confused with the ancient Italian city of Pompeii rather than that speck of the Pacific Ocean that is part of the Federal States of Micronesia (FSM) more than 5000km southwest of Hawaii.
-Further confusions occur because it is one of 8 island nations within the Micronesia region which include Kiribati, Marshall, Palau, The Northern Marianas, Guam and Wake Island.
-The WSF is made up of more than 600 islands scattered across 3.9 million square kilometers of the Pacific, divided into 4 states: Yap, Shuuk, Pohnpei and Kosrae.
-A true tropical paradise awaits you, join us for an incredible surf experience in Micronesia!
+Pohnpei is often confused with the ancient Italian city of Pompeii rather than that piece of the Pacific Ocean that is part of the Federal States of Micronesia (FSM) more than 5000km southwest of Hawaii.
+It is one of 8 island nations within the Micronesia region which include Kiribati, Marshall, Palau, The Northern Marianas, Guam and Wake Island.
+The FSM is made up of more than 600 islands scattered across 3.9 million square kilometers of the Pacific, divided into 4 states: Yap, Shuuk, Pohnpei and Kosrae.
+A true tropical paradise awaits you, join us for an incredible surfing experience in Micronesia!

-Being an atoll consisting mainly of low coral, Pohnpei is different in that it represents the top of an extinct volcano 5 million years ago.
-The whole island is made of basalt rock sand surrounded by a deep lagoon up to 8km wide, surrounded by reefs.
-Depicted as the garden island of Micronesia, Pohnpei sits in the middle of the "pool", the ocean with the hottest temperature in the world.
+Being an atoll consisting mainly of low coral, Pohnpei represents the top of an extinct volcano 5 million years ago.
+The whole island is made of basalt sand surrounded by a deep lagoon up to 8km wide, bordered by reefs.
+Depicted as the garden island of Micronesia, Pohnpei is located in the middle of the “pool”, the ocean with the hottest temperature in the world.

-The waves break off the reef or near the reef channels so where ships also access.
+The waves break off the reef or near the reef channels, where ships also access.

-Up to 1.5m the waves are friendly but once they get big things get more serious.
-Quick take offs, beautiful steep walls and tubes are what most of the spots offer.
-The best of them is P-Pass.
-It takes all the waves from W-NE, but the best condition occurs with swells from N. P-Pass works without wind or with light breezes from E – NE (coming from the ground !!).
+Up to 5ft the waves are friendly but then they get more serious.
+Most of the spots offer quick take offs, beautiful steep walls and tubes.
+The best is P-Pass.
+It takes all the waves from W-NE, but the best condition occurs with swells from north.
+P-Pass works without wind or with light breezes from E – NE (coming from the ground !!).
 These rights can be surfed at any tide but at low tide it is quite dangerous.
-Easy Pass is only a 5 min boat ride from Pohnpei Surf Club: this outside reef sends 2-4ft right hand rides during high tide.
+Easy Pass is only a 5 min boat ride from Pohnpei Surf Club: this outside reef sends 2-4ft right rides during high tide.

-Main Pass breaks with the same condition as P-Pass but is generally bigger and has the inside section with knee high water… so beware !!!.
+Main Pass breaks with the same condition as P-Pass but it is generally bigger and it has the inside section with knee high water… so be careful !!!.
 It is a challenging spot with big waves, as the very shallow reef generally creates nice tubes.

 The east side of Pohnpei has 3 different channels which work in totally different conditions from each other.
-Freddos rewards himself with occasional lefts when the winds are light.
-Keeps great swells and can offer fun walls with some tubing.
+Freddos offers occasional lefts when the winds are light.
+It keeps great swells and it can offer fun walls with some tubing.

-Across the canal is Sonden's which also works windless, plus all sizes of swell.
+Across the canal there is Sonden’s which also works windless, plus all sizes of swell.
 The fun lefts of Spaghettis require large swells from N or E (always windless).
-Sharp backdrop.
+Sharp seafloor.

 The next spot is Nahpali, a long right that breaks very frequently.
 It is only accessible with 40 minutes by boat and thanks to this the line up is usually empty.
 Beware of sharks and strong currents!